MichaelRS88/responsive_landing_page/README.md

     Open your web browser and navigate to the index.html file.
     Explore the landing page to learn about the featured motorcycle.
-    Use the contact form to make inquiries or request a test ride.
-    Follow the provided CTAs to discover more motorcycle models or contact the dealer.

 Author